Graph-Native Normalization: Redundancies in Labeled Property Graphs

 \subsection{Redundancy Removing Transformations}

 Since our objective is to eliminate redundant graph data, we propose a general technique that, for each possible redundancy pattern, eliminates the redundancy by specifying a specific graph transformation (cf. \Cref{sec:preliminaries}).
+This is similar to \ac{er} normalization~\cite{thalheim_entity_2000}, where also transformations are employed to avoid modeling that allows for redundancies.
 The transformations are shown in \Cref{tab:transformation-patterns}, which depicts the redundancy pattern ($T$), as well as the resolved pattern ($T_\mathsf{new}$).
 Gray arrows denote the dependencies present in the patterns.
 For example, the transformation $\varInfomorphism_\text{between-n-ep}$ applies to \acp{gnfd} of the form $(\pobject {x_1}{\emptyset}{\emptyset})\pedgeRight{\pobject{y}{L}{\{k_1,\dots\}}}()::x_1\determ y.k_1$.
 Concretely, this covers, e.g., dependency \hyperref[dep:book]{$\varDep_\text{Book}$} (cf. \Cref{sec:preliminaries}).

-Generally, the discussed transformations follow a principled approach: elements mentioned in the descriptor of a \ac{gnfd} belong together.
-More specifically, they are bundled together into a new node $n_\mathit{new}$, which has to be reachable from the graph object $o$ initially part of the left-hand side of the descriptor $X\determ Y$ of the dependency.
+Generally, the discussed transformations follow a principled approach: elements mentioned in the descriptor $X\determ Y$ of a \ac{gnfd} belong together.
+More specifically, they are bundled together into a new node $n_\mathit{new}$ that is identified by $X$.
+This node $n_\mathit{new}$ additionally must be reachable from the graph object $o$ of which $X$ was initially a part of.
 If $o$ is a node, an edge is created to reference $n_\mathit{new}$ from $o$.
-However, when $o$ is an edge, we have to use a different approach.
+However, when $o$ is an edge, a different approach must be used.

 For descriptors where the left-hand side consists of variables originating from an edge, we employ a \emph{reification pattern}: the edge is replaced by a reifier node $n_\mathit{reif}$, which has an edge to the newly created node $n_\mathit{new}$.
-These strategies are succinctly summarized as graph transformations in Table~\ref{tab:transformation-patterns}.
+These strategies are \edbtarxiv{}{succinctly }summarized as graph transformations in Table~\ref{tab:transformation-patterns}.
 We motivate this approach with an example.

 \begin{example} Continuing Example~\ref{ex:redundancy}, we start by observing that relation $R$ resulting from the scope of $\varphi_\text{GroupNo}$, as shown in \Cref{fig:red-in-rel}, has three references to graph objects: edge $x$, its source and its target.
 This is characteristic for edges.
 Nodes, on the other hand, never refer to any other graph object.